-&lt;sup>29 See 2020 Ark.
+35 See 2020 Ark.
 166 (Apr.
 28, 2020) (Arkansas rule expired July 25, 2020); Idaho Supreme Court Order In Re Eviction Moratorium under the CARES Act (May 4, 2020) (expired July 25, 2020); In re: Illinois Courts Response to COVID-19 Emergency - CARES Act (May 22, 2020 (expired Aug.
-24, 2020); Michigan Supreme Court Administrative
+24, 2020); Michigan Supreme Court Administrative Order 202-08 (Apr.
+16, 2020) (expired July 25, 2020); In re Filing an Affidavit of Compliance with Fed.
+Cares Act in

 On October 1, 2022, Vermont became the first state to adopt a court rule specifically designed to enforce the CARES Act notice requirement when Rule of Civil Procedure 9.2 went into effect.
-The rule provides that an eviction complaint must "contain or be accompanied by a declaration showing either compliance with the 30-day notice requirement of the CARES Act . . . or that the dwelling from which the plaintiff seeks to evict the tenant is not located on or in a 'covered property.'"
-The Vermont rule, like many of the prior rules, also provided for a form declaration which lists different avenues of coverage the landlord must decline the applicability of.
-Hopefully more states will see the wisdom of either retaining rules adopted during the initial filing moratorium or adopting new rule specific to implementing the notice requirement.
+36 The rule provides that an eviction complaint must "contain or be accompanied by a declaration showing either compliance with the 30-day notice requirement of the CARES Act . . . or that the dwelling from which the plaintiff seeks to evict the tenant is not located on or in a 'covered property.'"37 The Vermont rule, like many of the prior rules, also provided for a form declaration which lists different avenues of coverage the landlord must decline the applicability of.
+38 Perhaps surprisingly, to date no other states have similarly adopted new court rules to implement the notice requirement-even though the broad definition of "covered property" means the statute "impacts substantial numbers of landlords, tenants, and property managers."39

-Whether or not such a rule is in effect in the jurisdiction, advocates should move to dismiss any eviction complaint that does not aver the lack of participation in a VAWA-covered program or RD voucher program or the absence of a federally-backed mortgage loan (for a property with four or fewer dwelling units) or federally-backed multifamily mortgage loan (for a property with five or more units).
+Whether or not such a court rule is in effect in the jurisdiction, advocates should move to dismiss any eviction complaint that does not aver the lack of participation in a VAWA-covered program or RD voucher program or the absence of a federally-backed mortgage loan (for a property with four or fewer dwelling units) or federally-backed multifamily mortgage loan (for a property with five or more units).
 And even if the pleadings contain such averments, advocates should not accept such claims at face value.

 Before trial, advocates should zealously endeavor to learn whether a property is covered using whatever means are available.
 This includes conducting formal discovery (if allowed) into the presence of any contracts the landlord may have with PHAs or federal housing contract administrators or participation in any tenant-based voucher or subsidy programs, as well as regarding any financing, liens, or security interests on the property.
-Even if such investigation is not successful, courts will likely be more inclined to require landlords to plead or prove the absence of CARES moratorium coverage when tenants can show they were unable to verify coverage despite diligent efforts.
+Though courts should not require tenants to admit affirmative proof that a property is covered, doing so anyway is obviously desirable where such evidence is present.
+Even if such investigation is not successful, courts will likely be more inclined to require landlords to plead or prove the absence of CARES moratorium coverage when tenants can show they were unable to verify coverage despite